lsst-dm/dmtn-001/index.rst

 .. [#f2] Interestingly, if the shebang is removed and replaced with a
          blank line, the environment is inherited without being filtered by the default POSIX shell.

+.. envvar:: DYLD_LIBRARY_PATH

+  OS X equivalent of ``LD_LIBRARY_PATH``.
+Specifies the search path for loading shared libraries.

+.. envvar:: LSST_LIBRARY_PATH

+ Equivalent to :envvar:`DYLD_LIBRARY_PATH` but set by EUPS and guaranteed to not be stripped by :abbr:`SIP (System Integrity Protection)` when sub-processes are launched.